 My core research deals with post-1960s horror cinema.
 I am most interested in philosophical, aesthetic and theoretical approaches to horror, as well as feminist and queer philosophies of space, subjectivity and embodiment.
 I particularly welcome requests for postgraduate supervision in these areas.
 My book "Women, Monstrosity and Horror Film: Gynaehorror", was published by Routledge as part of their Film Philosophy on the Margins series.
-Some current works in progress include an exploration of the function of digital paratexts in Kiwi horror, and a long-term project exploring diverse ways of considering bodies / spaces / ecologies / temporality in horror and related areas.
+My current research follows two tracks: an ongoing investigation into horror film / media in Aotearoa NZ, and a long-term project exploring diverse ways of considering bodies / spaces / ecologies / temporality in horror and related areas.

 I am broadly interested in wide range of approaches to culture, especially the 'everyday', including digital culture, spectatorship, science and technology, issues of taste and consumption, camp and queerness, and so-called 'low' culture.